Investigating the performance of RPM JTWPAs by optimizing LC-resonator elements: Results and Discussion

-Modeling loss by adding a beam-splitter at the end of the JTWPA allows us to obtain a rough estimate of the effect of loss in the gain and squeezing spectra.
-Note that if one is interested in studying all sources of loss in the measuring setup, one should consider the loss contribution from other electronics~\cite{Macklin2015, Malnou2024, Gaydamachenko2025}.
+Modeling loss by adding a beam-splitter at the end of the JTWPA allows us to obtain an upper bound of the effect of loss in the gain and squeezing spectra, in other words, a best case scenario when loss appears.

 Figure~\ref{fig:eta_cross} shows squeezing deterioration due to an estimated loss of 10\% ($\eta=0.9$), showing a saturation at 10 dB, while the gain reduction is small in comparison.
-While parameter optimization is still relevant for the gain performance (yellow lines in Fig.~\ref{fig:eta_cross}); the maximum squeezing plateaus for large $C_r$, Fig.~\ref{fig:eta_cross}(a), and for small $C_c$, Fig.~\ref{fig:eta_cross}(b).
+Even though parameter optimization is still relevant for the gain performance (yellow lines in Fig.~\ref{fig:eta_cross}); the maximum squeezing plateaus for large $C_r$, Fig.~\ref{fig:eta_cross}(a), and for small $C_c$, Fig.~\ref{fig:eta_cross}(b).
 This indicates that while gain can be further increased by design and fabrication optimization, squeezing spectra is mainly constrained by loss.
 Thus, to retain or improve squeezing performance one must prioritize device loss minimization.
+Experimental squeezing measurements using nonlinear devices also showed that low loss is crucial to achieve entangled states and squeezing.
+Squeezing in a device with $\sim 0.6\,$dB loss has been demonstrated~\cite{Perelshtein2022}, this agrees with our results that squeezing would be degraded very quickly for $\eta<0.9$; for reference, a 0.6 dB loss in our framework corresponds to $\eta \approx 0.87$.

 Fixing $C_c$ and $C_r$ close to optimal values we can investigate the response depending on $\eta$ and operating frequency.
-Figure~\ref{fig:eta} shows the gain and squeezing for a device with $C_c=20\,$fF and $C_r=11\,$pF, which also has a resonance frequency $f_r=6.06\,$GHz.
+Figure~\ref{fig:eta} shows the gain and squeezing for a device with ${C_c=20\,}$fF and ${C_r=11\,}$pF, which also has a resonance frequency ${f_r=6.06\,}$GHz.
 Across the whole frequency spectrum, the overall response decreases monotonically with loss.
-While the gain reduction is relatively small, around 2-4 dB, squeezing quickly decreases with increasing loss.
+While the gain reduction is relatively small, up to -2.2 dB for $\eta=0.6$, squeezing quickly decreases with increasing loss.

+Note that this model only depicts an upper bound of the device performance under loss~\cite{Qiu2023}, this means that for a real device, where loss occurs along the transmission line, both gain and squeezing will be degraded more strongly than what is shown here~\cite{Esposito2022, Perelshtein2022, Qiu2023}.
+If one is interested in studying all sources of loss in the measuring setup, one should consider the loss contribution from other electronics~\cite{Macklin2015, Malnou2024, Gaydamachenko2025}; for that a distributed-loss model would provide a better platform~\cite{Caves1987, Qiu2023}.